Circuitscape/Omniscape.jl/docs/src/usage.md

 One of true, false.
 Specify whether to save the raw flow potential map as output.
 Defaults to true.

 #### `parallelize`
 One of true, false.
 Specify whether to use parallel processing.
-Defaults to false.
+Defaults to true.

-#### `max_parallel`
-A positive integer specifying how many workers should be used for parallel processing.
-Applies only if `parallelize` is true.

 #### `correct_artifacts`
 One of true, false.
 Specify if artifacts introduced from using `block_size` greater than 1 should be corrected.
 Defaults to true.